aajuvonen/acarsgen/README.md

 This repository contains Octave/MatLab scripts to generate Plain-Old-ACARS (PoA) waveform IQ files with arbitrary message payloads.

 PoA is simply a Minimum Shift Keyed envelope wrapped into classic Amplitude Modulation for transmission with generic aviation voice radios.
-The MSK contains two symbols at 1200&nbps;Hz and 2400&nbps;Hz respectively, and so delivers 2400&nbsp;bps.
+The MSK contains two symbols at 1200&nbsp;Hz and 2400&nbsp;Hz respectively, and so delivers 2400&nbsp;bps.

 The AM wrapping is nothing to write home about, it's just classic double sideband AM with a modulation index of 100&nbsp;%.

 # How to use?

 Install GNU/Octave or MatLab.

 Signal package is required.
-To install for Octave, run `pkg install signal -forge`.
+For Octave, run `pkg install -forge signal`.

 In Octave or Matlab run `acarsgen`